 - Discouraging the breeding and buying of dogs.

 - Raising awareness about the helpline and ambulance services so that sick and wounded animals may receive timely aid.

 - Constant upgradation of veterinary skills and services.

-- Improving efficiency to prevent loss, neglect or ill treatment of any SGACC inmate.
+- Improving efficiency to prevent loss, neglect, or ill-treatment of any SGACC housed animal.